kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 From here we see easily which partition is the oldest and should be truncated.

 You may wonder about the group and the owner of these files.
-In order to have permanent data, we map a directory structure from the host to the container `/d/data/master:/var/lib/mysql` (see <a href="#volumes">above</a>), so we look at the same data from 2 different positions.
+In order to have permanent data, we map a directory structure from the host to the container `/d/data/master:/var/lib/mysql` (see volume definition <a href="#volumes">above</a>), so we look at the same data from 2 different positions.

 We manipulate these files from inside the docker container via group and owner `mysql`.
 If you look at these files from inside the container, you will see `mysql mysql`.